Airport transit visa

 Exceptions to the requirement for an airport transit visa apply to the following groups of persons:

-Holders of valid visas and national residence permits from EU and Schengen countries
+Holders of valid visas and national residence permits from EU and Schengen states

 Holders of certain national residence permits from the following countries: Andorra, Japan, Canada, San Marino, United States of America